Carl-Marasigan/Carl-Marasigan/README.md

     Web Development and Software Development
 ### 🔭 I’m Looking to Expand my Knowledge on:
     Machine Learning and Computer Vision
+ ### 📖
+     Programming is a skill best acquired by practice and examples rather from books - "Allan Turing"

 ### 👨‍💻 &nbsp;About:&nbsp;
-     - **Motto of my life:** &nbsp;Programming is a skill best acquired by practice and examples rather from books - "Allan Turing"
+    Programming is a skill best acquired by practice and examples rather from books - "Allan Turing"

     - I'm a graduate student from *National University Laguna* (Batch - 2022)